 This program offers international graduate students, TFs and scholars the opportunity to develop their speaking, teaching and cultural skills for the Harvard environment.

 For graduate students seeking feedback on how their teaching reads to a sympathetic but dispassionate observer, the Bok Center is happy to send a fellow or staff member to observe your class.
 The consultant will record notes on what he/she observes and (ideally) debrief the class directly afterwards with you.
-If you would like a video recording of your teaching, the consultant can bring along a camera to record the session for you.
+We can also capture a video recording of your teaching, which you may view later with a consultant and keep for your own use.

 The Bok Center encourages all instructors to solicit feedback from their students early and often.
 There is no need to wait for the end-of-term Q Guide!
 With the Bok Center's help, you can find out how your students are faring while there's still time to make adjustments.
 We can help you design a survey or conduct a focus group, and to interpret the results.